ffes/domoticz-buienradar/ReadMe.md

-**A:** Because I can, because it is much easier for Dutch users (no need to setup or register an API key, etc), because I want to learn how to extend my Domoticz, because I want to learn Python, because it is fun.
+**A:** Because I can, because it is much easier for Dutch users (no need to setup or register an API key, etc), because I want to learn how to extend my Domoticz, because I improve my Python skills, because it is fun.

 Installation and setup